-Thoughts on trying the Dimi.
+Thoughts on trying the Dimi Chromatic.

-Once the initial hurdle of acclimating to the notes is overcome, the Dimi proves to be very practical for playing tonal melodies.
-The Dimi also expands very well into playing more chromatic melodies.
-And, of course, it works quite well for playing in all keys.
-The Dimi can be daunting on the surface, but really pays back the effort put in.
-It becomes quite practical and user-friendly as the player gains familiarity.<br><br>
+Once the initial hurdle of acclimating to the notes is overcome, the Dimi proves to be very practical for playing diatonic melodies as well as chromatic melodies.
+It works exceptionally well for playing in all keys.